Maryland County Rethinks The Shopping Mall

 Now, you don't have to drive far to find once carefully planned experiments that are now dinosaurs.
 So the risks in these projects are high.
 If people don't like the mall of the future, they can easily decide to shop from home.

 Larry Abramson, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.